Bumper (car): Height mismatches

-For passenger cars, the height and placement of bumpers are legally specified under both US and EU regulations.
+For passenger cars, the height and placement of bumpers are legally specified under both U.S. and EU regulations.
 Bumpers do not protect against moderate-speed collisions, because during emergency braking, suspension changes the pitch of each vehicle, so bumpers can bypass each other when the vehicles collide.
 Preventing override and underride can be accomplished by extremely tall bumper surfaces.
 Active suspension is another solution to keeping the vehicle level.

-Bumper height from the roadway surface is important in engaging other protective systems.
-Airbag deployment sensors typically do not trigger until contact with an obstruction, and it is important that front bumpers be the first parts of a vehicle to make contact in the event of a frontal collision, to leave sufficient time to inflate the protective cushions.
+Bumper height from the roadway surface is essential in engaging other protective systems.
+Airbag deployment sensors typically do not trigger until contact with an obstruction, and it is crucial that front bumpers be the first parts of a vehicle to make contact in the event of a frontal collision, to leave sufficient time to inflate the protective cushions.

 Energy-absorbing crush zones are completely ineffective if they are physically bypassed; an extreme example of this occurs when the elevated platform of a tractor-trailer completely misses the front bumper of a passenger car, and the first contact is with the glass windshield of the passenger compartment.

 Truck vs. car

 Underride collisions, in which a smaller vehicle such as a passenger sedan slides under a larger vehicle such as a tractor-trailer often result in severe injuries or fatalities.
 The platform bed of a typical tractor-trailer is at the head height of seated adults in a typical passenger car and thus can cause severe head trauma in even a moderate-speed collision.
 Around 500 people are killed this way in the United States annually.

 Following the June 1967 death of actress Jayne Mansfield in an auto/truck accident, the U.S. National Highway Traffic Safety Administration recommended requiring a rear underride guard, also known as a "Mansfield bar", an "ICC bar", or a "DOT (Department of Transportation) bumper".
 These may not be more than 22 in from the road.
 The U.S. trucking industry has been slow to upgrade this safety feature, and there are no requirements to repair ICC bars damaged in service.
 However, in 1996 NHTSA upgraded the requirements for the rear underride prevention structure on truck trailers, and Transport Canada went further with an even more stringent requirement for energy-absorbing rear underride guards.
 In July 2015, NHTSA issued a proposal to upgrade the U.S. performance requirements for underride guards.

-Many European nations have also required side underride guards, to mitigate against lethal collisions where the car impacts the truck from the side.
+Many European nations have also required side underride guards to mitigate lethal collisions where the car impacts the truck from the side.
 A variety of different types of side underride guards of this nature are in use in Japan, the US, and Canada.
 However, they are not required in the United States.

 UN Regulation 58 sets forth requirements for rear underrun protective devices (RUPDs) and their installation, among which is that trucks and trailers of various types must have such devices with height above the ground not more than 45 cm, 50 cm, or 55 cm.